The cycle of poverty is relentless:

 At the York Street Project, we take on the highly-visible factors of Education, Housing and Childcare that block our women from creating self-fulfilled, self-sufficient lives.
 At the same time, we take on the less visible factors: healing the hidden damage that the cycle exacts.
 Working with our brave women, we help them take on unlearning the lessons of hopelessness and helplessness.
 Take on restoring destroyed self-esteem.
 Take on addressing the insidious developmental delays in their children.

-The York Street Project is actually a one-stop network of four programs:
+The York Street Project is actually a one-stop network of multiple programs:

 St. Joseph’s Home: A safe and structured living environment for single mothers and their children that guides and supports them as they transition to new independent lives.